 About the walks

-We welcome prospective members to come on a trial walk.
-See the Programme and choose a walk to suit you.
+We welcome prospective members to come on a trial walk with us.

 What you need to bring

 For a normal Sunday walk the minimum you need is:-